intel/gvk/README.md

         stb
 )
 ```
-Note that this list includes redundant entries, for example `gvk-handles` implicitly links `gvk-runtime` and `gvk-structures` so the latter two need not be explicitly listed but are for illustrative purposes.
+- Note that this list includes redundant entries, for example `gvk-handles` implicitly links `gvk-runtime` and `gvk-structures` so the latter two need not be explicitly listed but are for illustrative purposes